How to Choose a Good Veterinarian for Your Doberman

 A better framework for choosing a veterinarian

-A better framework, albeit less self-confirming, but far more useful, we believe is:
+A better, albeit less self-confirming, but far more useful, framework, we believe is:

 Choose a veterinarian who: